-So while I struggle on with my own little book, here’s a woman whose books I admire hugely!
+So while I struggle on with writing my own book, here’s a woman whose books I admire hugely!
 Brené Brown is a researcher-storyteller who has spent the past ten years studying vulnerability, courage, authenticity and shame.
-It was the publication of her latest book, The Gifts of Imperfection, and the Perfect Protest on her blog, that inspired my recent post and video about my *ahem* glorious imperfection.
-She’s inspiring, intelligent, real and doing such important work, and I’m so excited to have her company in this space today!
+It was the publication of her latest book, The Gifts of Imperfection, and the Perfect Protest on her blog, that inspired my recent post about my *ahem* glorious imperfection.
+She’s inspiring, intelligent, real and doing such important work, and I’m thrilled to have her company in this space today!

 Ladies and gentlemen, please welcome Dr Brené Brown…

 SC: Did you always know you’d teach and write?
 How did this path begin for you?

 BB: The journey that led me to become a researcher was anything but a straight and narrow path, which, ironically, is probably why and how I ended up studying human behavior and emotion for a living.
 I was a college drop-in and drop-out for a number of years.
 During my “off semesters,” I waited tables and tended bar, hitchhiked through Europe, partied too much, and played a lot of tennis.